hiulit/RetroPie-Fun-Facts-Splashscreens/README.md

 Create a new **Fun Facts!
 Splashscreen**.

+**If you want to create launching images for games, you must have scraped images.
+It doens't matter if they are scraped from the built-in EmulationStation scraper or they are from Sselph's scraper.**

 #### Options

 * **No arguments**: Create a boot splashscreen.
 The resulting splashscreen will be in `/home/pi/RetroPie/splashscreens/`.